RcFarah/computacaouva-site/README.md

 ## 📜 License

-© 2026 Rodrigo Farah / UVA Computing Athletics.
+© 2026 Rodrigo Farah / Atlética Computação UVA.
 All rights reserved.
 Unauthorized copying or reproduction of this code is prohibited.